“The need to be Perfect comes from the belief that one is Imperfect.”

 Importance Of Addressing Being A Perfectionist

-Being a Perfectionist can limit one's creativity greatly because there will be a fear of not being “perfect” when one is attached to such Ideas and this can impede the flow of creativity within thus it can also greatly affect one's ability to express oneself.
+Being a Perfectionist can actually limit one's creativity greatly because there will be a fear of not being “perfect” when one is attached to such Ideas and this can impede the flow of creativity within thus it can also greatly affect one's ability to express oneself.
 In extreme cases, the memory would also be affected as the mind which is in a state of continual rejection would find it hard to keep and hold onto mundane, simple and boring stuffs which happen throughout the day.
 The mind may even distort reality and imagine things that are not even there.

-A perfectionist may also find oneself dwelling in the state of intellectualising whether or not they are living the right way.
+A perfectionist can also find oneself dwelling in the state of intellectualising whether or not they are living the right way.
 The Ideas of Perfection thus can exacerbate the state of self-doubt if one lacks Self-Belief.